pyvista/pyvista/CONTRIBUTING.rst

 Outside of PEP 8, when coding please consider `PEP 20 – The Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_.
 When in doubt:

-Docstrings
-^^^^^^^^^^^^

-When using Sphinx in combination with the NumPy conventions, you should use the numpydoc extension so that your docstrings will be handled correctly.
-For example, Sphinx will extract the Parameters section from your docstring and convert it into a field list.
-Using numpydoc will also avoid the reStructuredText errors produced by plain Sphinx when it encounters NumPy docstring conventions like section headers (e.g. -------------) that sphinx does not expect to find in docstrings.

-It is available from:

--  numpydoc on PyPI

--  numpydoc on GitHub

-Note that for documentation within NumPy, it is not necessary to do import numpy as np at the beginning of an example.

-Please use the numpydoc formatting standard as shown in their example.
 .. code:: python

    import this